 Habitat for Western Chorus Frog is located entirely off of the Project location within the wetland habitat south of the Project location.
-The minimum distance between the Project location and this habitat is 30 m.

-Mitigation measures previously identified in respect of the woodland (see Section 4.2.1) will also be effective at mitigation potential impacts to the form or the function of the Western Chorus Frog habitat.
+Mitigation measures previously identified in respect of the woodland (see Section 4.2.1) will also be effective at mitigating potential impacts to the form or the function of the Western Chorus Frog habitat.